-A common error encountered by people trying to install Spotify, the popular music streaming service, on Windows (particularly on Windows 8), is the so-called Error 17.
+A common error encountered by people trying to install Spotify, the popular music streaming service, on Windows, is the so-called Error 17.
+This article describes how to fix Spotify could not be started error code 17.

 The underlying cause of this issue is still unknown, however there is a way to get around it, which is by installing Spotify after starting Windows in Safe Mode.
 The following tutorial will guide you through the process and hopefully help with other issues as well.